timescale/docs/mst/security.md

 virtual machines used in Managed Service for TimescaleDB.

-Managed Service for TimescaleDB services are periodically assessed and penetration tested for any security issues by an independent professional cyber security vendor.
+Managed Service for TimescaleDB services are periodically assessed and penetration tested for any security issues by an independent professional cyber-security vendor.

 <!---
 The most